 available in BigPicture

 Another spot where you can find the work breakdown structure is Board module, and specifically its backlog (the right pane in the below screenshot).
 Remember, when we stated that WBS promotes delivering usable chunks of work (deliverables)?
-Agile teams use Board to plan work for the upcoming iterations and program increments, and so the work breakdown structure here definitely canalizes their efforts.
+Agile teams use Board to plan work for the upcoming iterations and program increments, and so they need to have the backlog structured, to channel their efforts toward those deliverables.
+Interestingly, agile folks call the thing ‘backlog structure’, or ‘backlog model’, rather than ‘work breakdown structure’.

 WBS widget in Jira issue detail view